TheJacksonLaboratory/geneweaver-legacy/ARCHITECTURE_NOTES.md

 from the database.
 This user object is then added to `flask.g` which is visible to jinja2 templates.

+NOTE: because `lookup_user_from_session` is annotated with `@app.before_request` the user lookup will happen for all requests, even static resources, when GeneWeaver is deployed as a simple wsgi application.
+In a production version this needs to be resolved.
+Possible solutions:

+* have apache handle any static requests before they hit the wsgi application
+* have `lookup_user_from_session` check whether a request's URL is for a static resource before looking up the user
+* find out if flask has some other built in mechanism for doing something similar to `@app.before_request` but allows us to filter out static requests.

 ## Blueprints

 Flask provides blueprints as a mechanism for creating modules within a flask